ktekinay/M_Crypto/README.md

 An encryption library for Xojo that implements Blowfish and AES encryption and Bcrypt hash module, translated from C libraries (included as Xcode projects).

+## Important Changes From Blowish_MTC Project

+This project was originally released as Blowfish\_MTC and included the BLowfish\_MTC class and Bcrypt module.
+These have been rolled into the current project with some important changes that may affect existing projects.

+- Padding.PKSC5 has been renamed PKCS and is now the default for Blowfish\_MTC.
+- Padding.NullPadding has been renamed NullsWithCount (no longer the default for Blowfish\_MTC).
+- Padding.NullsOnly has been added.
+- `Bcrypt\_MTC.Bcrypt` has been deprecated in favor of `Bcrypt\_MTC.Hash`.

 ## How To Use It

 ### Examples